lucasrdrgs/CSAESCrypt/README.md

 ### Read me

-This AES cryptography library was made by Lucas Rodrigues (lucasrdrgs at github).
+This AES cryptography library was made by Lucas Rodrigues.

 Please don't distribute this without crediting the developer.